17 Amazing Things to do in Madeira

 When you visit Madeira, you’ll undoubtedly spend a bit of time in the island’s capital city; Funchal.

 You’ll quickly notice something about the buildings on Rua de Santa Maria; one of the city’s oldest streets.
-None of the buildings has the same door and there won’t be a dull, ordinary one in sight.
+None of the buildings have the same door and there won’t be a dull, ordinary one in sight.

 In 2010, photographer José Maria Zyberchem wanted to bring the historic street back to life and make it a centre of art so he started the Painted Doors Project.